mycordaapp/registry/README.md

   obviously makes use of generic interfaces and classes problematic.
 In some cases it might be necessary to construct a simple wrapper to avoid ambiguity.

-As an example, we now include shape interfaces and store some implementing classes in the `Registry`.
+As an example, we now include shape interfaces, and store some implementing classes in the `Registry`.

 ```kotlin
 interface Square